How to Encode Text to Binary Online: A Complete Guide to Binary Encoding, Character Representation, and Practical Applications

 | Character | Decimal | Binary | |-----------|---------|------------| | C | 67 | 01000011 | | o | 111 | 01101111 | | d | 100 | 01100100 | | e | 101 | 01100101 |

-Here are a few practical conversions to illustrate what the tool produces:
+Here are a few conversions showing what the tool actually produces:

 Input: Hello World